kensiprell/ktorio.github.io/quickstart/quickstart/maven.md

 </dependency>
 ```

-As for Kotlin 1.2x, coroutines are still an experimental feature
-in Kotlin, so you will need to tell the compiler that it is okay
-to use them to avoid warnings:
+Coroutines were an experimental feature in Kotlin 1.2x and below, so you have to tell the compiler that it is okay to use them to avoid warnings:

 ```xml
 <plugin>
     <groupId>org.jetbrains.kotlin</groupId>

     …

     <configuration>
         <jvmTarget>1.8</jvmTarget>
         <args>